Mizo National Front

 The Mizo National Front (abbr.
 MNF) is a regional political party in Mizoram, India.
-MNF emerged from the Mizo National Famine Front, which was formed by Pu Laldenga to protest against the inaction of the Government of India towards the famine situation in the Mizo areas of the Assam state in 1959.
+MNF emerged from the Mizo National Famine Front, which was formed by Pu Laldenga to protest against the inaction of the Government of India towards the 1959 famine in the Mizo areas of the Assam state.
 It staged a major uprising in 1966, followed by years of underground activities.
 In 1986, it signed the Mizoram Accord with the Government of India, renouncing secession and violence.
 The MNF then began contesting elections and has formed state government in Mizoram three times.
-It is currently the state's ruling party, with its president, Zoramthanga, as the Chief Minister of Mizoram.
+It is currently the state's opposition party, with its president, Zoramthanga, as the Former Chief Minister of Mizoram.

 Origin

-In 1959, the Mizo Hills were devastated by the Mautam, a cyclic phenomenon where the flowering of bamboo plants result in a plague of crop-eating rats, in turn causing a famine.
+In 1958, the Mizo Hills were devastated by the Mautam, a cyclic phenomenon where the flowering of bamboo plants result in a plague of crop-eating rats, in turn causing a famine.

 Earlier in 1955, Mizo Cultural Society was formed, with Laldenga as its secretary.
 In March 1960, the name of the Mizo Cultural Society was changed to 'Mautam Front'.
 During the famine of 1959–1960, this society took lead in demanding relief and attracted the attention of all sections of the people.
 In September 1960, the Society adopted the name Mizo National Famine Front (MNFF).
 The MNFF gained considerable popularity as a large number of Mizo Youth assisted in transporting rice and other essential commodities to interior villages.